 Bone cancer develops in the skeletal system and destroys tissue.
 It can spread to distant organs, such as the lungs.
 The usual treatment for bone cancer is surgery, and it has a good outlook following early diagnosis and management.

 The two main types are primary and secondary bone cancer.
 In primary bone cancer, cancer develops in the cells of the bone.
 Secondary bone cancer occurs when cancers that develop elsewhere spread, or metastasize, to the bones.

-According to the National Cancer Institute, primary bone cancer accounts for less than 1% of all cancers.
-Secondary bone cancer is more common.
+According to the National Cancer Institute, primary bone cancer accounts for

 In this article, we will discuss the survival rates, types, causes, and symptoms of bone cancer, as well as possible treatments.

 Tumors in the bone are either benign (noncancerous) or malignant (cancerous).
 Benign tumors do not spread beyond their original site.
 Malignant tumors are more aggressive and have a higher risk of growing and spreading.

 - aneurysmal bone cyst

 Osteoblastoma and giant cell tumor of bone may become malignant after starting as benign.
 They will usually become aggressive without spreading to distant sites and cause damage to the bone near the tumor.